Spastic-Dev/Raze/README.md

 [![Continuous Integration](https://github.com/ZDoom/Raze/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/ZDoom/Raze/actions/workflows/continuous_integration.yml)

 ## Raze is a fork of Build engine games backed by GZDoom tech and combines Duke Nukem 3D, Blood, Redneck Rampage, Shadow Warrior and Exhumed/Powerslave in a single package.
-It is also capable of playing Nam and WW2 GI.
+It is also capable of playing Nam and WW2 GI, and well as witchaven, tekwar, and legends of the seven paladin (expect ion fury or eduke32-based games).

 The game modules are based on the following sources: